Helping Others Ideology

 Who are the people behind Accenture?
 What drives Hester Prins and inspires her on a daily basis?
 How has William de Waard's life, career, ambitions and dreams developed over the years?
 What difficult choices has Melissa Cheung made in her life?
 Through a series of portraits, we answer these questions and introduce you to our people: those who make Accenture the thriving company that it is.

-Introducing Martine Verloop, Account Delivery Lead at Accenture Netherlands.
+Introducing Martine Verloop, Account Delivery Lead

 You can recognize her by her pink gadgets, stylish hairdo, Star Wars and Star Trek fascination and infectious laugh.
 And don’t forget the always on-hand espresso.
 Account Delivery Lead Martine Verloop-Barendregt calls herself an “atypical” employee, but still feels incredibly at home at Accenture.